relateddigital/visilabs-ios/README.md

 #### Report Recommendation Clicks

-To report the clicks of widget recommendations you need to call the `trackRecommendationClick` method with `qs` of `Product` object.
+To report the clicks of widget recommendations you need to call the `trackRecommendationClick` method with the `qs` property of `Product` object.

 ```swift
 Visilabs.callAPI().trackRecommendationClick(qs: product.qs)